sumeetkumar1709/CodeNext/README.md

-## Description
+## Description and Features
-Theme 3 - Coding Contest Platform
+Based on: Theme 3 - Coding Contest Platform
-Basic Deliverables - Delivered.

 Codenext is an online platform(Both app and website) where multiple quizzes and coding tests can be hosted and also it can be evaluated as well on the same platform.
 The platform is compatible with various languages and additions.